Co-Curriculum

 Co-Curricular Activities

-CCAs are typically conducted outside classroom setting and encompass learning outcomes that take time to gain through multiple experiences and exposures in order to hone and attain mastery.
+CCAs are typically conducted outside the classroom setting and encompass learning outcomes that take time to gain through multiple experiences and exposures in order to hone and attain mastery.
 They range from self-development workshops to hands-on service learning and community outreach projects.
 View the CCAs contracted sheet (for students | for faculty and staff).

 Pharmacy Professional Year 1 – Self-Awareness and Personal Development